MangaCrushTeam/MangaCrushTeam.github.io/iap.md

 ## In-App Purchase Frequently Asked Questions (FAQ)

+**Q: What is the condition for subscribing to Tachimanga Premium?**

-By subscribing to Tachimanga Premium you agree to the [Privacy Policy](https://github.com/MangaCrushTeam/MangaCrush/blob/main/PRIVACY.md)
+A: By subscribing to Tachimanga Premium you agree to the [Privacy Policy](https://github.com/MangaCrushTeam/MangaCrush/blob/main/PRIVACY.md)

 **Q: What is the renewal policy for the premium version subscription?**